 October 15, 2019 - January 5, 2020

-The Henry Morrison Flagler Museum, celebrating its 60th Anniversary, launches its 2019/2020 “Season of Style 2” with its fall exhibition titled Inside Out: Women’s Fashion from Foundation to Silhouette.
-The exhibition focuses on how women have shaped American society and how undergarments have shaped them.
-The Flagler Museum will be the first and only Florida venue to host this exhibition.
+The Henry Morrison Flagler Museum, celebrating its 60th Anniversary, launched its 2019/2020 “Season of Style 2” with its fall exhibition titled Inside Out: Women’s Fashion from Foundation to Silhouette.
+The exhibition focused on how women have shaped American society and how undergarments have shaped them.
+The Flagler Museum was the first and will be the only Florida venue to host this exhibition.

-Inside Out specifically examines the relationship between American women and their undergarments against a backdrop of fashion, sociological changes, and political climate.
-Visitors will walk through eight key eras in American history, exploring the perceived roles of women in American culture from the 1790s to the present, how those roles have shaped — and been shaped by — what women wear, feminist ideas and movements since the nation’s earliest days, and the outward appearance and silhouette of stylish American women over time.
+Inside Out specifically examined the relationship between American women and their undergarments against a backdrop of fashion, sociological changes, and political climate.
+Visitors walked through eight key eras in American history, exploring the perceived roles of women in American culture from the 1790s to the present, how those roles have shaped — and been shaped by — what women wear, feminist ideas and movements since the nation’s earliest days, and the outward appearance and silhouette of stylish American women over time.

 Exhibition funded in part by: